friuns2/BlackFriday-GPTs-Prompts/Job-Hunting.md

 - [Remote Minimal JD](./gpts/remote-minimal-jd.md) Feel required details and submit
 - [intel](./gpts/intel.md) Example Description.
 Try to make it as descriptive as possible.
 - [filipino community solicitation letter](./gpts/filipino-community-solicitation-letter.md) filipino community of Costa Rica solicitation letter
-- [RenoAssist](./gpts/resume-13.md) RenoAssist is a powerful app that helps you create the perfect resume position description for your construction or renovation project.
-Simply input your experiences and key responsibilities, and RenoAssist will generate a polished, attention-grabbin